Oliver-Zimmerman/payroc/README.md

  ### Payroc Client

-To initialize the PayRoc client you will need to provide a terminal String value, as well as your apiKey String.
+To initialize the Payroc client you will need to provide a terminal String value, as well as your apiKey String.
 Once an instance is created, you will be able to create and cancel transactions as well as receive event updates.

 #### Starting a transaction